ivanobarletta/doc_IBIRYS36/docs/paths_folders.rst

 Configuration Folder
 ^^^^^^^^^^^^^^^^^^^^

-The sbld folder in the folder of your configuration contains the files site.yml and system.yml:
+The sbld/ folder in your configurations folder contains the files site.yml and system.yml:

 .. code-block:: bash